Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 The grassroots, the actual thing that's going to get all these stampeding Democrats to the polls is out of whack.

-The problem lies specifically within the geeky subculture of Democrat get out the vote strategists and data managers, the guardians of the voter information that has become the lifeblood of recent elections.
+The problem lies specifically within the geeky subculture of Democrat get-out-the-vote strategerists and data managers, the guardians of the voter information that has become the lifeblood of recent elections.

 The result of the schism, operatives on both sides of the divide now warn could be a severe blow to the party's long-term prospects.

-You know the DNC's competition is not the people who were there three years ago, it's the RNC.
+You know, the DNC's competition is not the people who were there three years ago.

 Much of the fighting stems from a project launched by Hillary Clinton advisor Harold Ickies.

-They say that in pursuing his wide-ranging 50-state organizing strategy, Dr. Dean may be courting the same uh state party disarray that plagued the party's data management problems prior to the Terry McCaula punk years.
+They say that in pursuing his wide-ranging 50-state organizing strategy, Dr. Dean may be courting the same state party disarray that plagued the party's data management problems prior to the Terry McAuliffe punk years.

 There's trouble in paradise out there.

-They're arguing amongst themselves and blaming each other for their whacked out data management and database.
+They're arguing amongst themselves and blaming each other for their whacked out data management and database for their get-out the vote efforts.

 And I have to mention this.